AndyL86/throwback-developments/TESTING.md

     * Authenticated users should receive a pop-up notification message confirming if a product is added or removed from the wishlist.

     #### **Actual Results:**
-    * Authenticated users confirmed clicking the Wishlist menu redirected to the Wishlist page.
+    * Users confirmed clicking the Wishlist menu redirected to the Wishlist page.
 Unauthentiated users confirmed this functionality is restricted without an authenticated account.
-    * Authenticated users confirmed the Wishlist page displays products added by the user.
+    * Users confirmed the Wishlist page displays products added by the user.
-    * Authenticated users confirmed products can be easily removed from the wishlist.
-    * Authenticated users confirmed a pop-up notification message displayed when a product is added or removed from the wishlist.
+    * Users confirmed a pop-up notification message displayed when a product is added or removed from the wishlist.

     ![Wishlist Added](docs/read-me/screenshots/wishlist-added.png)
     ![Wishlist Removed](docs/read-me/screenshots/wishlist-removed.png)